Supply Chain Manager Visa Sponsorship Jobs in Connecticut

 Which companies in Connecticut sponsor visas for supply chain managers?

 Connecticut employers with documented histories of sponsoring supply chain talent include Raytheon Technologies, United Technologies (now RTX), Cigna, Synchrony Financial, and several pharmaceutical and medical device manufacturers in the New Haven corridor.
-Large distribution and logistics companies operating out of Fairfield County have also filed H-1B petitions for supply chain manager roles.
+Large distribution and logistics companies operating out of Fairfield County have also filed H-1B visa petitions for supply chain manager roles.
 Sponsorship activity tends to concentrate in defense, healthcare, and manufacturing sectors.

 What visa types are most commonly used for supply chain manager roles in Connecticut?

 The H-1B is the most common visa for supply chain managers in Connecticut, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in supply chain management, operations, engineering, or a related field.
-Candidates already holding L-1B or TN status sometimes transfer to employer-sponsored H-1B petitions.
+Candidates already holding L-1B or TN visa status sometimes transfer to employer-sponsored H-1B petitions.
 Those with extraordinary achievement in the field may pursue O-1A, though it is a higher evidentiary bar.

 Which cities in Connecticut have the most supply chain manager sponsorship jobs?